Our Faculty

 Background

-Arnab Dey is a historian of Modern India, with research interests spanning the fields of labor, political economy, law, and environmental history.
+Arnab Dey is a historian of modern India, with research interests spanning the fields of labor, political economy, law, and environmental history.
 Dey’s first project on the tea plantation economy of Assam culminated in Tea Environments and Plantation Culture: Imperial Disarray in Eastern India (Cambridge University Press).
 Nominated for the Bernard S. Cohn Book Prize by the Association for Asian Studies (AAS) in 2019, this book argues that this cash-crop enterprise in British India was largely an unregulated house that manipulated law as much as labor, politics as much as pathogens, and the crop as much as capital.
-It also shows how this tea economy’s large-scale ecological and human transformation in the region created disease habitats, worker impoverishment, and social unrest that have lasted till this day.
+It also shows how this tea economy’s large-scale ecological and human transformation in the region created disease habitats, worker impoverishment and social unrest that have lasted until this day.

-Dey welcomes graduate and undergraduate students wishing to explore related questions on Modern South Asia, bio-colonialism and the environment, labor studies, medical history, Science and the British Empire, and historical methods.
+Dey welcomes graduate and undergraduate students wishing to explore related questions on modern South Asia, bio-colonialism and the environment, labor studies, medical history, science and the British Empire, and historical methods.

 Education